 Call volume is projected to increase from roughly 83,000 in 2019 to just over 101,000 in 2022, a rise of 22%.
-In light of the increase, Paramedic Services plans to add 12 full-time frontline paramedics and two supervisors in 2021 and proposes a further 12 frontline paramedics in 2022, on a permanent basis, to help meet response time targets and staff new stations.
-An additional two positions in 2021 will support procurement and program analysis, and in 2022 two Lead Community/Advanced Care Paramedics and a logistics technician would be added.
+In light of the increase, Paramedic Services proposes adding 12 full-time frontline paramedics and two supervisors in 2021 and a further 12 frontline paramedics in 2022, on a permanent basis, to help meet response time targets and staff new stations.
+An additional two positions in 2021 would support procurement and program analysis, and in 2022 two Lead Community/Advanced Care Paramedics and a logistics technician would be added.